 Proof sketch of NA-DEALLOC.
 After unfolding the WP definitions of both iRC11 and the base logic, we first need to show that the step is safe (it reduces).
 With the full fraction block ownership and the global ghost ownership GlobalGhost, we can use BL-GHOST-BLOCK-FULL (Figure 7.8, §7.5) to know that we have collected the ownership of all locations in the block.
 Furthermore, the unsynchronized non-atomic points-to of all the locations guarantee that they are still alive, and that the deallocation is race-free for all of them, as the deallocation acts like a non-atomic write.
 Consequently, we satisfy both OM-FREE (§3.3) and DRF-DEALLOC (§3.4), so the deallocation reduces.
-Since we do not need the caller to have synchronized with all the message views of the locations' latest writes, the unsynchronized non-atomic points-to's $\ell + m \mapsto ?$ are sufficient.
+Since we do not need the caller to have synchronized mon-atomic points-to's $\ell + m \mapsto$? are sufficient.